balajraj/rails_wiki/README.md

 # Wiki like content editor

-This is web application written on ruby on rails which lets the user to add user , login, and
-create content and edit contents .
-The contents are for various programming languages, the user will have the ability to search the content using the wildcard search * and also with the title.
+This is web application written on ruby on rails which lets the user to add user , login, and create content and edit contents .
+In the example implementation the contents are created for various programming languages, but the wiki can be extended to other categories as well .
+The user will have the ability to search the content using the wildcard search * and also with the title.
 Only the user who have created the article will have edit privileges on the article.
 The formatting of the article using markdown language was thought about but not implemented, but can done.
 The user while creating the content can use the markdown language and there is public rest api that is available can be used to convert to the content from markdown to html for better formatting.
 Resetting the user password is not available in this version of the wiki web application.

 * Ruby version
  The code has been tested against ruby 2.4 and rails version 5.1.4.